 Guiding you through Florida’s no-fault laws

 Florida is a no-fault state.
 This means that your insurance covers some of your injures and vehicle damage, regardless of whether you caused the accident.
 Chances are, though, that not all your medical bills are going to be covered by your insurance, especially if you suffered serious injuries as a result.
 This is known as Florida’s injury threshold, and it includes the following casualties after an accident:

 - Any permanent injuries

 When the above injuries are involved, our attorneys take the negligent party to court to help you recover fair compensation for your immediate and long-term medical bills.
 Contact our experienced auto accident law firm for effective legal services For help with all aspects of your auto accident case, including determining fault, contact our legal team at Kaylor, Kaylor & Leto, P.A. online or at to schedule a free initial consultation.
-We have offices in Winter Haven, Lakeland, Sebring and Tampa.
+We serve Lakeland, Sebring, Winter Haven, and surrounding areas.
 And our attorneys serve the Florida counties of Hillsborough, Pasco, Pinellas, Highlands, Hardee, Osceola, Seminole, Lake and Orange.